Bushramjad/Naive-Bayes-Fake-News-Detection-Urdu/README.md

 (2) The effects of Boolean Naive Bayes.
 This means removing duplicate words in each document (review) before training.

-We can clearly see from the results that Boolean Naive Bayes improves our performance as compared to simple Naive Bayes Classifier
+We can clearly see from the results that Boolean Naive Bayes improves our performance as compared to simple Naive Bayes Classifier.
 Accuracy is as follows:

 Naive Bayes = 75%